dsscollection/git-github-for-stats/README.md

 Why Git?
 --------

-Why would a statistician use a version control system, such as [Git](http://git-scm.com) (“Git”)?
+Why would a statistician use a version control system, such as [Git](http://git-scm.com) (“Git,” n.d.)?
 And what is the point of hosting your work online, e.g., on [GitHub](https://github.com) (*GitHub*, n.d.)?
 Could the gains possibly justify the inevitable pain?

 I say yes, with the zeal of the converted.